Stewart Smith — Jed’s Other Poem

 Music video for “Jed’s Other Poem (Beautiful Ground)”—a song by indie rockers Grandaddy, from their sophomore record The Sophtware Slump.
 Programmed in Applesoft BASIC on a vintage 1979 Apple ][+ computer, this is the world’s first open-source music video.

 Jeddy-3, a humanoid robot built from spare parts, is a recurring character on Grandaddy’s second studio album, The Sophtware Slump (2000).
 Over time Jed’s creators, distracted by their subsequent inventions, lose interest in him.
 Left alone and in a fit of despair, the gloomy Jed drinks himself into a permanent shutdown.
-According to Grandaddy, before Jed’s system crashed he would write poems.
+According to Jason Lytle’s lyrics, before Jed’s system crashed he would write poems.
 Poems for no one.
-This song, “Jed’s Other Poem”, is one of those poems; authored by—and now serving as an elegy for—the emotionally neglected and recently departed Jeddy-3.
+This song, “Jed’s Other Poem”, is one of those poems; authored by—and now serving as an elegy for—the neglected and departed Jeddy-3.

 Hardware nostalgia

 An Apple ][ is not a Macintosh; those hadn’t been created yet in 1979.
 Macintosh would be released half a decade later in 1984, and was the first home-use personal computer to feature a graphic user interface and mouse.
 (Recall that the slightly earlier Apple Lisa was targeted at the enterprise market rather than home consumers.)
-Meanwhile, this pre-Macintosh Apple ][ series relied on a keyboard and command line interface; an exclusively text-based operating experience.
+Meanwhile, this pre-Macintosh Apple ][ series relied on a keyboard and command line interface.
+While primitive graphics were possible, general operation of the machine was an exclusively text-mediated experience.

 Hey, wait—that’s my computer!
 As seen in Res Magazine, volume 9 number 4 (Summer 2006); the cover featuring Michel Gondry.
 Note the missing V and B keys on the keyboard, which had broken off during the making of the Jed video.
 (That was also my Moog Prodigy and Commodore 64.)